enricopolanski/functional-programming/README.md

 }
 ```

-Now that we made an abstract concept, the equivalence relation, concrete, we can programmatically manipulate `Eq` instances like we do with other data structures.
+Now that we made an abstract concept concrete, the equivalence relation, we can programmatically manipulate `Eq` instances like we do with other data structures.
 Let's see an example.

 **Example**.
 Rather than manually defining `EqId` we can use the combinator `contramap`: given an instance `Eq<A>` and a function from `B` to `A`, we can derive an `Eq<B>`